 How much sunscreen should I be wearing?

-You should be using 1 oz, or 2 tbs of sunscreen on your entire body from head to toe for the average size person.
+Depending on your heigh and weight, you should be using 1 to 1.4 oz, or 6 to 8 teaspoons of sunscreen on your entire body from head to toe.
 Apply sunscreen liberally, and evenly over every inch of exposed skin.

-To start with you probably did not use a table spoon, so chances are you only have a SPF 8.
-Next , to maintain the full SPF coverage, you need to apply it every two hours to dry skin about 20 minutes prior to being in the sun, so yes reapply before lunch and 2,3 times thereafter!
+To start with you probably did not use all your teaspoons, so chances are you only have a SPF 8.
+Next, to maintain the full SPF coverage, you need to apply it every two hours to dry skin about 20 minutes prior to being in the sun, so yes reapply before lunch and 2,3 times thereafter!

 What about re-applying if I have makeup on?